 Time Frame: 3 days Team: Lisa Gautier, TPH founder

-My Main Role: UX/UI designer
+My Main Role: UX/UI Designer

-My Additional Roles: Project Manager, User Researcher
+My Additional Role: User Researcher

 Tools: Pages, Screenflow, Notion, Sketch

 A retailer dashboard did not exist, but was necessary.
 The retailers needed to view how their shop was doing on the TPH market platform and edit their shop accordingly.